 About the Wild Plant Nursery

 The Wild Plant Nursery is a unique resource for ecological restoration in the greater Washington, DC, area.
 Established in 2001 in Springfield, Virginia, under an agreement with the Fairfax County Park Authority, the nursery is the region's most comprehensive source of local, wild native-plant material (“local ecotypes”).
 The use of local ecotypes is a standard best practice in ecological restoration because that helps to safeguard genetic diversity and local adaptation in the species planted.
 The nursery is currently working with about 340 species, some uncommon or rare in the wild in this region.
 For many of these species, our nursery is the DC area’s only source of production — local ecotype or otherwise.
 All plants are grown from seed (or spores) that we ourselves collect, from over 50 local natural areas.
 (We collect only with permission.)
 The nursery serves our own planting programs, as well as those of area governments, schools, businesses, and other conservation nonprofits.
 We rely on volunteers to run the nursery!
 To join us, check the Volunteer page for our Field Schedule.
 Please note that our nursery and office addresses are different.
 The Wild Plant Nursery is located at 6100 Cloud Dr. in Franconia Park, Springfield.
-Our office is located in Fairfax, but is not open for plant sales.
+Our office is located in Annandale, but is not open for plant sales.
 See detailed directions to the nursery below.

 How to Buy Plants: